wayou/MeowmeowPlayer/README.md

 MeowmeowPlayer
 ==============

 An HTML5 Music Player with Spectrum Visualizer

+It can be used as a local music player